-Start in a standing position with your feet about hip-wide apart.
+Start the overhead press in a standing position with your feet about hip-wide apart.

-Hold each dumbbell at about shoulder-height, but this time you want to keep your elbows more in front of you rather than to the side.
+Hold each dumbbell at about shoulder height and shoulder width, but this time you want to keep your elbows more in front of you rather than to the side.

 Your palms will be facing each other, and from here, you start the upwards push until both arms are fully extended.

-The important thing is that you want to rotate your hands to the point where your palms are facing forward when you get to the top.
+The important thing with this overhead incline bench press exercise is that you want to rotate your hands to the point where your palms are facing forward when you get to the top.

 Then, slowly lower the dumbbells and repeat for 8 reps over 3 sets.

-You should find that the narrower your stance is, the more your core muscles will engage as your body fights to maintain its balance.
+You should find that the narrower your overhead press stance is, the more your core muscles will engage as your body fights to maintain its balance.

 And if you are not a fan of weights, you can do this exercise using resistance bands.